Vedbæk: Historic houses

 Sølyst was built for G.B.G.
 Sehested in 1847 to designs by Niels Sigfred Nebelong.
 The house was altered in 1915.

 Miramara (Vedbæk Stradvej 350) is located on a hill just south of Vedbæk Marina.
 The house was built by textile manufacturer William Salomonsen in 1887 on the site of the former customs house.
 It was designed by Hack Kampmann.
 It was used in the rescue of the Danish Jews during World War II.

 Bakkehuset was in 1811 purchased by bankier and ship owner Lauritz Nicolai Hvidt and served as summer residence for his family for more than a century.
 In 1915, the property was acquired by the affluent Stockbroker Johan Levin.
 He built the current house and established a large park of which only the mirror pond and a small lake with a Chinese bridge exist today.
 The house is now owned by Rudersdal Municipality and used as an activity centre for senior citizens.

 Other notable houses in Vedbæk include Egebakken (Vedbæk Strandvej 335) and Strandbo (Vedbæk Strandvej 387A), both of which are listed.

 Vedbæk Church

 Vedbæk Church was built as a private chapel by the Hvidt family from Enrum and the Grøn family from Rolighed in Skodsborg.
 The historic building was designed by Vilhelm Tvede and completed in 1871.
 It has served as a parish church since 1923.
 In the 2020 Danish film Another Round (Druk), one scene is filmed at the church.

+Vedbæk Kulturhus

+Vedbæk Kulturhus is a non-profit cultural and community center, which is run by volunteer enthusiasts and collaborates with local associations and businesses in Vedbæk.
+The cultural center offers a wide range of cultural activities.

+The opportunity to establish a cultural center in Vedbæk arose when the historic station building in Vedbæk came up for rent in December 2022.
+After that, Vedbæk Kulturhus' board of directors was elected and the statutes were decided at the general meeting in February 2023 and the cultural center was established with the aim of creating the framework for community, cultural dissemination and strengthening social cohesion in Vedbæk, as well as creating a vibrant, strong and inclusive local community that is nice to live in.